LocalDigitalChatbots/localdigitalchatbots.github.io/data-dive-planning-service-oxford-city-council.md

 Data range: 01/02/2018 to 21/02/2019

 Customers are able to pre-book appointments by phone to see a customer service adviser about a range of council services, but for planning customers they are told about the Planning drop-in service operating hours and have to present themselves for an appointment on the day.

 The drop-in service operates 3 hrs per day using 20 minutes interview slots (10:00am to 1:00pm, with the last appointment at 12:40pm)

 Customer Service Advisers saw 768 customers as “Fast-Track” appointments and the Planning Duty office saw 832 customers as appointments.

-Data on visits was collected on ZMan for logging these and have very few options for data scrutiny.
-They are almost always logged as “anon”.
-We also know that we do not track 100% of our visitors in ZMan, so these numbers may represent 40%-70% of our true workload."